ELA-ted

 ✓Visit Course Hero for help also: https://www.coursehero.com/lit/The-Giver/

 3. Finally, identify specific passages of evidence from the text that supports each example.
-Make sure you include page numbers for each piece of text evidence.
+Make sure you include page numbers for each piece of textual evidence.
+All of this work will be done in your graphic organizer, which has been shared with you in Google Classroom.
+See a sample of this graphic organizer below.

 ❍ Drafting & Editing Stage - Writing & Proofreading Your Essay

 Now, open up a new Google Doc and begin your writing.
 The content of the paragraphs in your essay will come directly from your graphic organizer.
-If you prefer to use an outline, one has been shared with you in Google Classroom.
+If you prefer to use an outline before writing your final essay, one has been shared with you in Google Classroom, though you can see a copy of it below.
+If you don't actually type your ideas in the outline, make sure you at least are referring to it as a guide!

 ✍🏼THEME ESSAY OUTLINE (In Google Classroom)